The Sun Tzu Commentary: Getting it wrong

 Unlike On War, The Art of War does not offer the reader a systematic explanation or step-by-step reconstruction of the logical process through which concepts are developed.
 From this point of view, The Art of War reads more like a manual written as a compact guide for the ‘prince’ or higher ranking military commander.
 Thus, while Clausewitz leads the reader through a tortuous – though educationally rewarding—reasoning process, Sun Tzu, for the most part presents the reader with his conclusions.
 (1992, 22)

-Ou-yang Hsiu, a thousand years after Ping-fa was created, praised Mei Sheng-yu and offered his reaction to those who imagined that Ping-fa was not an army manual:
+Ou-yang Hsiu, a thousand years after Bing-fa was created, praised Mei Sheng-yu and offered his reaction to those who imagined that Bing-fa was not an army manual:

 Later scholars have misread Sun Tzu, distorting his words and trying to make them square with their own one-sided views.
 Thus, though commentators have not been lacking, only a few have proved equal to the task.
 My friend Sheng-yu has not fallen into this mistake.
 In attempting to provide a critical commentary for Sun Tzu’s work, he does not lose sight of the fact that these sayings were intended for states engaged in internecine warfare; that the author is not concerned with the military conditions prevailing under the sovereigns of the three ancient dynasties, nor with the nine punitive measures prescribed to the Minister of War.
 Again, Sun Wu loved brevity of diction, but his meaning is always deep.